 GASB 45 requires employers to perform periodic actuarial valuations to determine annual accounting costs, and to keep a running tally of the extent to which these amounts are over or under funded.
 The valuation must be performed at least biennially.
 The most recent biennial valuation was performed for the year ended December 31, 2013 and was performed with a valuation date of January 1, 2012.
-The total number of plan participants as of December 31, 2013 receiving retirement benefits was 47 thousand.
+The total number of plan participants as of December 31, 2013, the last valuation reporting period receiving retirement benefits was 47 thousand.

 During 2012, MTA funded \$250 into a Trust allocated between Headquarters and New York City Transit.
 In addition, \$50 was funded during 2013 allocated between Long Island Railroad and Metro-North Railroad.
+There were no funding to the OPEB Trust by the MTA during 2014.
 Under GASB 45, the discount rate is based on the assets in a trust, the assets of the employer or a blend of the two based on the anticipated funding levels of the employer.
 For this valuation, the discount rate reflects a blend of Trust assets and employer assets.
 The assumed return on Trust assets is 6.5% whereas the assumed return on employer assets is 3.5% resulting in a discount rate under GASB 45 of 3.75%, which is slightly lower than the discount rate of 4% used in the prior valuation.
 This decrease is primarily due to the decrease in Treasury yields and thus, returns on employer assets since the prior valuation.

 Annual OPEB Cost ("AOC") and Net OPEB Obligation - The MTA's annual OPEB cost (expense) represents the accrued cost for postemployment benefits under GASB 45.
 Currently, the MTA expenses the actual benefits paid during a year.
-The cumulative difference between the annual OPEB cost (new method) and the benefits paid during a year (old method) will result in a net OPEB obligation (the "Net OPEB Obligation"), included on the statements of net position.
+The cumulative difference between the annual OPEB cost ("new method") and the benefits paid during a year ("old method") will result in a net OPEB obligation (the "Net OPEB Obligation"), included on the statements of net position.
 The annual OPEB cost is equal to the annual required contribution (the "ARC") less adjustments if a Net OPEB Obligation exists and plus the interest on Net OPEB Obligations.
 The ARC is equal to the normal cost plus an amortization of the unfunded liability.

 Actuarial Cost, Amortization Methods and Assumptions - For determining the ARC, the MTA has chosen to use Frozen Initial Liability (the "FIL Cost Method") cost method, one of the cost methods in accordance with the parameters of GASB 45.
 The initial liability is amortized over a 22-year period.
-The remaining amortization period at December 31, 2013 is 16 years.
+The remaining amortization period at December 31, 2014 is 15 years.